 Four Weeks Fit September will be completely free to take part in, all Jay asks is that anyone who can do so, donates to the

 Owen McVeigh Foundation; a charity that supports children with cancer in Merseyside and helps to make their dreams come true.
 Owen’s dad Mark and the team behind the Owen McVeigh Foundation also organise free holidays for children suffering from cancer.
-He explained:

 “Seeing someone that you love unwell is always a huge shock and I never thought that something like this would happen to me and my family.
 My dad was a huge fitness fan and so I’m taking September to do this month’s Four Weeks Fit for charity to honour him, whilst helping as many people as possible.
 I know this is something that he would be really proud of as family was everything to him.
 Supporting the Owen McVeigh Foundation in the process is really important to me; this charity is about helping those suffering and supporting their families during such difficult times and they provide money can’t buy moments that families can cherish forever.”